 Demonstrate competence in writing

 As juniors and seniors, all students must demonstrate that they have worked on their writing a second time in a course they have taken at Brown.
-Students may take another approved writing course to meet this part of the requirement, or they may upload a substantial piece of writing from another course taken at Brown.
+Students may take another approved writing course to meet this part of the requirement, or if approved by the concentration, they may upload a substantial piece of writing developed within the concentration.
 Writing completed in courses taken away from Brown will not meet Part 2 of the writing requirement.

 Fulfill eight-semester enrollment requirement